 Withdrawing the offer

-•an increase in the amount of repayments, if the increase occurs automatically, as specified by the contract, and both the amount of the increase and when it takes effect are ascertainable from the contract (s 63(2)(b) NCC);
+• an increase in the amount of repayments, if the increase occurs automatically, as specified by the contract, and both the amount of the increase and when it takes effect are ascertainable from the contract (s 63(2)(b));

-•changes made to the contract under part 4–3 of the NCC (i.e. changes on grounds of hardship and unjust transactions) (see “Unjust contracts”).
+• changes made to the contract under the NCC (pt 4-3) (i.e. changes on grounds of hardship and unjust transactions) (see “Unjust contracts”).

 Sections 76 and 77 contain the NCC’s version of statutory unconscionable conduct.
 These sections allow a court to grant relief to debtors from the consequences of entering into “unjust transactions”.
-The NCC, as amended by the Consumer Credit Legislation Amendment (Enhancements) Act 2012 (Cth), provides similar relief to lessees in relation to unjust consumer leases (entered into from 1 March 2013) (see “Consumer leases”).
+The NCC provides similar relief to lessees in relation to unjust consumer leases (entered into from 1 March 2013) (see “Consumer leases”).
 The provisions set out a two-step test.

 1 Was the contract, mortgage, or guarantee unjust at the time it was entered into or changed?

 A definition of the term “unjust” is provided in section 204(1) of the NCC, which states that “unjust includes unconscionable, harsh or oppressive”.
 This phrase, which has been adopted from the Contracts Review Act 1980 (NSW), has been dubbed the “tautological trinity” (see West v AGC (Advances) Ltd (1986) 5 NSWLR 610 at 621 per McHugh JA).

 The definition of unjust is wider than that of unconscionable conduct at common law (see Maisano v Car & Home Finance Pty Ltd (Credit) VCAT 1755 (“Maisano Case”)).
 The concept also includes both: